 It was 2008 and this was the year that I truly started to think about the wonders of offal, or the ‘other’ parts of what we carnivores have on offer to eat, but often choose not to.
 As the next course of fried veal sweetbreads and bacon was served I delighted at the unctuously soft deep fried pancreas, and the horrors of being faced with tripe (the lining of a cows stomach) and onions as a child began to evolve into thoughts of experience and knowledge.

 I have recently been reading a book by the excellent writer and cook Jane Grigson, a beautifully written, in-depth look at ‘Charcuterie and French Pork Cookery’, first published in 1967.
 It has inspired me to think more about every part of the animal and the scope for some really tasty food.
 In conjunction with the marvellous and ‘iconic’ The Complete Nose to Tail by Fergus Henderson, I have for some while had a real desire to cook a pig’s head.
-As I have mentioned before (list post) I have access to a brilliant brilliant butcher who with a bit of luck and a fair wind can obtain virtually anything for carnivorous consumption.
+And the fulfilment of such desires is aided somewhat by having access to a brilliant brilliant butcher who with a bit of luck and a fair wind can obtain virtually anything for carnivorous consumption.

-Since, I have learnt that there a very stringent regulations on selling pigs’ heads based around the possible harmful bacteria that can sometimes be found in the pig’s mouth.
+Since my first enquiry of the availability, I have learnt that there are very stringent regulations on selling pigs’ heads based around the possible harmful bacteria that can sometimes be found in the pig’s mouth.
 As a consequence every pig’s head needs to be inspected before being released for consumption.
 This means that if inspectors are not present the head cannot be released.
 The upshot was that I had to wait about 3 weeks, but when I got the call to say it had arrived I was like a kid in a sweet shop.
 To do it justice, and as part of the learning process, I decided to do a slightly modified version of Fergus Henderson’s classic: Pig’s Head and Potato Pie with a Pig’s Ear, Sorrel, Spinach and Parsley Salad.

 Pig's Head and Potato Pie with Pig's Ear, Sorrel, Spinach and Parsley SaladPrint